 Carolina Beach State Park Guide: Calling Active Vacationers

 Carolina Beach State Park sits just 10 miles south from Wilmington, North Carolina, and offers an outdoor retreat full of things to do.
-The park covers over 760 acres on Pleasure Island, providing plenty of water recreation activities and other ways to enjoy fresh air.
+The park covers over 760 acres on Pleasure Island, providing water recreation activities and other ways to enjoy fresh air.
 It even houses the Venus flytrap, one of the world’s most famous carnivorous plants.
 If looking for a quick hike or full-day adventure, check out this Carolina Beach State Park guide to the top things to do.

 Carolina Beach State Park Guide to Top Activities